-When I tell people that you need a referral generating plan to follow, the first response I receive is “that sounds like a lot of work.”
+When I tell people that you need a referral generating plan to follow, the first response I receive is “that sounds like work.”
 (Hint, I believe this belief is fueled by the overarching myth that generating referrals takes a lot of time, Myth #3, the time-suck myth.)
 Luckily that is not true.

 Michelle O’Connor, a property and casualty insurance agent, explained that “spending a little time upfront to create a system makes it easy to consistently follow through with your plans.”
 One part of her system – and is step two in the Growth By Referrals process – is to take some time to create an easy to follow process when you receive a referral which takes the guesswork out of how you will thank, so you are more likely to thank right away.

-Steve added that “having a clear set of proven activities, implemented on a regular basis, makes it very easy to stick with the plan.”
+Steve, the financial planner, added that “having a clear set of proven activities, implemented on a regular basis, makes it very easy to stick with the plan.”
 And he stressed that following the plan means, “you avoid recreating the wheel and you pick up speed and efficiency when you are not constantly having to figure out what to do to maintain meaningful and memorable outreach with your referral sources.”
 This is the what you do for your referral sources in-between receiving referrals.

 Amanda Mingo, an attorney, felt after going through the Growth By Referrals program that she had a process that worked for her and who she was.
 Authenticity is a big component of the program and she was able to build a process or system that would work for her.
 Those easy steps to follow were “extremely manageable and it is using a method that is tried and true to plug-in pieces that will work for you.”

 3. Receiving referrals can be consistent when you follow the process/plan consistently.